 up on the cooler surface of the test tube (exothermic).

 By putting damp neutral litmus paper

-at the top of the tube you might see it change blue from the alkaline
+at the top of the tube and half-way down you might see if it change blue from the alkaline

 at different rates so you might some separation to allow the observation

 of both litmus changes - ammonia (NH3 Mr = 17)

 diffuses faster than hydrogen chloride (HCl Mr = 36.5) and

 should get to the top of the tube first.